IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/02_smart_contracts.md

 # Smart Contracts

-This document provides a detailed explanation of the smart contracts that form the core of the Linea Microfinance platform.
+This document provides a detailed explanation of the smart contracts that form the core of the DIDLab Microfinance platform.
 All contracts are written in Solidity and designed to be modular and upgradeable.

 ## Contract Architecture